 Tissot T-Race MotoGP Chronograph

 This automatic chronograph is a limited edition of Tissot’s most popular chronographs.
-Inspired by motorbike racing, this line has a caseback that has the shape of a motorcycle wheel.
-The automatic movement can be seen in the transparent case back.
+Inspired by motorbike racing, this line has a case back resembling a motorcycle wheel, and the automatic movement can be seen in the transparent case back.

 One of the most iconic features of this 48.8mm x 25mm watch is the bezel, which is shaped like a brake disc.
 Other notable features include a power reserve of 45 hours, a scratch-resistant sapphire crystal with an anti-reflective coating, and a strap that is described as an “embossed cow leather alligator look alike.”

 This is an excellent give to someone who likes the sport.
 Aside from the exclusivity (it’s only limited to 3,333 pieces), the packaging is also something to admire.
 The case of the watch resembles a motorcycle helmet.